tjumm/tjumm.github.io/_pages/research.md

 </div>
 <div class="col-md-8 clearfix">
   <h5><b>2 Continual Adaptation: Environment-Conditional Parameter Generation for Object Detection in Dynamic Scenarios</b></h5>
   <p>Deng Li, Aming Wu, Yang Li, Yaowei Wang, Yahong Han<br>ICCV 2025,<br>Environments change over time and space, challenging object detectors trained on a closed-set assumption, where training and test data share the same distribution.
 To address this, continual test-time adaptation has emerged, aiming to fine-tune specific parameters (e.g., BatchNorm) to improve generalization.
 However, fine-tuning a few parameters may degrade the representation of others, leading to performance issues.
 We propose a new approach that converts fine-tuning into specific-parameter generation.
 Our method uses a dual-path LoRA-based domain-aware adapter that separates features into domain-invariant and domain-specific components for efficient adaptation.
 We also introduce a conditional diffusion-based parameter generation mechanism to synthesize adapter parameters based on the current environment, avoiding local optima.
 Lastly, a class-centered optimal transport alignment is used to prevent catastrophic forgetting.
-Experiments on continuous domain adaptive object detection tasks show the effectiveness of this approach, with visualization results demonstrating improved generalization.
 </p>
   <ul style="overflow: hidden"></ul>
 </div>